 EDU 6363.
 Advanced Literacy Development.
 This course presents the most current understanding of advanced literacy development based on recent research.
-The course focuses on learning experiences that students need to be successful in school and in later life.
-Specifically, the course focuses on the theory, research base and application of specific procedures for designing and delivering reading and language arts instruction to upper elementary and secondary students, including those who have disabilities or are dyslexic, second-language learners and/or advanced learners.
+The course focuses on the learning experiences students need to be successful in school and in later life.
+Specifically, the course focuses on the theory, research base and application of specific procedures for designing and delivering reading and language arts instruction to upper elementary and secondary students, including those who have disabilities or are dyslexic, second-language learners, and/or advanced learners.
 Prerequisite: EDU 6340.
 All literacy classes require field experiences in local schools.

 EDU 6370.
 Physical Science: Chemistry.
-This course will focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
-Practical methods for demonstrating, using models, planning laboratory experiences, managing science equipment and safety concerns will be developed and discussed.
-Current issues in science education will be addressed.
-Modules will include: Connection Through Time, The Nature of Science, Science in School and Issues in Science Education.
+This course focuses on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
+Practical methods for demonstrating, using models, planning laboratory experiences, and managing science equipment and safety concerns are developed and discussed.
+Current issues in science education are addressed.
+Modules include connection through time, the nature of science, science in school and issues in science education.

 EDU 6371.
 Life Science.
-This course will involve participants in several activities especially designed to help them achieve an understanding of current research pertaining to concepts in life science as defined in the grades 4-8 Texas Essential Knowledge and Skills curriculum.
-Topics will focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
-Practical methods for demonstrating, using models, planning laboratory experiences, managing science equipment and safety concerns will be developed and discussed.
-Modules will include: Levels of Organization of Living Organisms, Changes in Living Systems: Heredity and Reproduction, Changes in Living Systems: Evolution and Diversity, and Environment, Genetics and Time.
+This course involves participants in several activities especially designed to help them achieve an understanding of current research pertaining to concepts in life science as defined in the grade four-grade eight Texas Essential Knowledge and Skills curriculum.
+Topics focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
+Practical methods for demonstrating, using models, planning laboratory experiences, and managing science equipment and safety concerns are developed and discussed.
+Modules include levels of organization of living organisms; changes in living systems: heredity and reproduction; changes in living systems; evolution and diversity; and environment, genetics and time.

 EDU 6372.
 Physical Science: Physics.
-This course will involve participants in several activities especially designed to help them achieve an understanding of current research pertaining to concepts in physical science as defined in the grades 4-8 Texas Essential Knowledge and Skills curriculum.
-Topics will focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
-Practical methods for demonstrating, using models, planning laboratory experiences, managing science equipment and safety concerns will be developed and discussed.
-Modules will include Matter, Chemical Reactions, Force and Motion, and Energy and Energy Transformations.
+This course involves participants in several activities especially designed to help them achieve an understanding of current research pertaining to concepts in physical science as defined in the grade four-grade eight Texas Essential Knowledge and Skills curriculum.
+Topics focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
+Practical methods for demonstrating, using models, planning laboratory experiences, and managing science equipment and safety concerns are developed and discussed.
+Modules include matter, chemical reactions, force and motion, and energy and energy transformations.

 EDU 6373.
 Earth and Space Science.
-This course will involve participants in several activities especially designed to help them achieve an understanding of current research pertaining to concepts in earth and space science as defined in the grades 4-8 Texas Essential Knowledge and Skills curriculum.
-Topics will focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
-Practical methods for demonstrating, using models, planning laboratory experiences, managing science equipment and safety concerns will be developed and discussed.
-Modules will include: Earth in Space and Time, Earth Structures, Dirt, Rocks, Fossils and Earth Systems.
+This course involves participants in several activities especially designed to help them achieve an understanding of current research pertaining to concepts in Earth and space science as defined in the grade four-grade eight Texas Essential Knowledge and Skills curriculum.
+Topics focus on developing models of effective instructional strategies designed to promote student learning and understanding of science concepts and processes.
+Practical methods for demonstrating, using models, planning laboratory experiences, and managing science equipment and safety concerns are developed and discussed.
+Modules include Earth in space and time; Earth structures; dirt; rocks; fossils; and Earth systems.